ofirmanor/nicetable/README.md

 #### Layouts and formatting settings
 You can pick a table layout in the constructor, with the `layout=` parameter.
 In addition, you can change the layout or override any other formatting settings at any time, if needed.
-*Internally, `append()` just stores the values as-is.
-The values are converted to strings only when the table is printed.*
+*Internally, `NiceTable` stores the values as-is, and generates formatted strings from them only when the table is printed.*

 The next example uses the builtin `NiceTable.SAMPLE_JSON`, which returns some sample JSON data.
 The code loops over a list of dictionaries, cherry-picking some values into the table columns.
 It prints the table, than changes the layout to `csv` and overrides a formatting option (changes the separator from `,` to `|`) before printing it again.